blueband/pdf-crawler-downloader/README.md

 At moment, The software only crawl Google Search engine and the returned data is parse by the Software.

-The Software work on three princile, SEARCH...
+The Software work on three principle, SEARCH...
 CRAWL...and DOWNLOAD.

 Please report any bug.
 This is a work-in-process work.